Personalized Email Aliases

 For example, George Jetson (UNI gj5437) might be provided with the option for choosing email alias email@example.com.

 In this case, email addressed to firstname.lastname@example.org and email@example.com would be delivered to the same mailbox.
+You should never forward your email to your email alias!

 Sometimes numbers are included in a person's alias choices, for example firstname.lastname@example.org, if a certain combination has already been acquired by another person.